-There are a few apps that any small business needs to keep things running when you’re on the go or in the office.
-The list includes a good calendar app, an app for viewing and editing spreadsheets, an app that helps you pay taxes, an app to receive payments through your phone, and an app to help you create promotional images.
+A lot of small business owners struggle with certain tasks when they really don’t need to.
+There are so many apps that can help keep a small business running no matter if you’re on the go or in the office.
+For example, a small business owner should have a good calendar app, an app for viewing and editing spreadsheets, an app that helps you pay taxes, an app to receive payments through your phone, and an app to help you create promotional images.
 Here are our picks for the best apps for small businesses.

 A calendar to keep you on track